 Air steps or aerials are welcome in any jam circle, competition or performance where there is sufficient space to safely complete the figure without injuring yourselves or others in immediate surroundings.
 Aerials should only be performed with dance partners who you know are comfortable with performing that particular airstep you intend to complete.

 Aerials are not acceptable on a social dance floor AT ANY TIME.
-This places significant risk on everyone on the dance floor.
+Aerials on the social dance floor pose a significant risk on everyone on the dance floor.

 If you need clarification on any of these points place contact our Safety Secretaries (email@example.com).

-Looking forward to seeing your mad dance skills in a jam circle soon!
+Looking forward to seeing your awesome dance skills in a jam circle soon!